 - Cinnamon ¼ Tsp

 - Aloe vera (fresh/gel) 4 Tbsp

-Mix all the ingredients and apply on the scalp.
-Let it sit on your scalp for about half an hour and then wash it off.
-(7)
+- Mix all the ingredients and apply on the scalp.
+Let it sit on your scalp for about half an hour and wash off.

 Nourishing DIYs For Strong Hair